johncchampion/ontapclustersetuprestansible/README.md

 The 'default/main.yml' is well commented, covering each var with a description, usage, and examples.
 Use this file to build a system-specific vars file for input and modify to suit your needs.
 If a variable is not set then the relevant task is not invoked.
 The 'defaults/main.yml' has most of the vars unset so they can be simply omitted from the provided vars input file - Ansible will use the default setting.

 ### Disclaimer
-The role and associated components are provided as-is and are intended to provide an example of utilizing the ONTAP collection in Ansible.
+The role and associated components are provided as-is and are intended to provide an example of utilizing the ONTAP REST API with Ansible.
 Fully test in a non-production enviornment before implementing.
 Feel free to utilize/modify any portion of code for your specific needs.

 ### Notes
 * This role has only been tested against a Two Node Switchless Cluster (TNSC) which allows ONTAP to be 'aware' of the interconnects and assign link-locak (APIPA) addresses before cluster setup.
 This has NOT been tested on a switched cluster so not sure if the same behavior will occur.
-Run the playbook with '-vvv' to see the output of the registered vars to see the returned JSON.
+Run the playbook with '-vvv' to see the output of the registered vars and returned JSON.
 * A 2-node ONTAP Simulator configuration is not supported.
 There is no switchless connection (or shared anything), so ONTAP does not automatically generate cluster interfaces.

 ### Requirements